-Background: In some cases, a NCRP implementation project may complete under budget or otherwise not expend their entire grant allotment.
-Typically, the funding agencies have allowed reallocation of available funds to another project within the suite of projects included in the grant agreement.
-Reallocation of funding after a grant agreement is executed may be necessary for a variety of reasons.
+Background: In some cases, a NCRP sub-grantee may complete their project under budget or otherwise not expend their entire grant allotment.
+Depending on the funding source, the reallocation of available funds to another project within the existing suite of projects approved by the LC may be allowed.
+Reallocation of funding may be necessary for a variety of reasons.
 Potential scenarios include: when a project is completed under-budget; or when a sub-grantee elects not to implement their approved project, or is determined to be substantially out of compliance with the sub-grantee agreement.
 Another potential scenario is the availability of excess funds from the grant administration budget category.
-With concurrence from DWR, the NCRP allows reallocation of funds to another project within the existing suite of projects to supplement budget short-falls and/or expand the current scope of work to increase the project benefits.
+In accordance with the terms of the master grant agreement, the NCRP may allow reallocation of funds to another project within the existing suite of approved projects to supplement budget short-falls and/or expand the current scope of work to increase the project benefits.
 Funds will not be reallocated to a project not included within the existing suite of projects.
 NCRP staff will have the discretion to determine if a portion of the reallocation is necessary to supplement the grant administration budget.